droglenc/NCMTH107/resources/RVideos.md

 ----

-The following is a list of videos that demonstrate how to perform various tasks in R.
+The following is a list of videos that demonstrate how to perform various tasks in R.[^pwd]

 * Data Entry and Manipulation
     1. Getting Data